November 10, 2022

 This is the first in a series of blog posts addressing a report by Diego Escobari and Gary Hoover covering the 2019 presidential election in Bolivia.
 Their conclusions do not hold up to scrutiny, as we observe in our report Nickels Before Dimes.
 Here, we expand upon various claims and conclusions that Escobari and Hoover make in their paper.
-Links to past posts: part two, part three, part four, part five, part six and part seven.
+Links to other posts: part two, part three, part four, part five, part six, part seven, part eight, and part nine.

 On October 25, 2019, election officials in Bolivia announced that incumbent Evo Morales had won reelection.
 In a nine-way first-round balloting run October 20, the final count showed Morales with 47.08 percent of the valid votes and a 10.56 percentage point lead over runner-up Carlos Mesa.